huytrinhx/Reinforcement-Learning/README.md

 Alternatively, you can clone the entire repo which has already loaded the Banana.exe environment.
 However, please make sure you are using a 64-bit Windows machine otherwise the environment won't work.

+### Downloading and Installing Dependencies
+In addition to downloading the Unity Banana Collector environment above, please make sure you download and install the following dependences for your python environment (ex.. anaconda...)

+tensorflow==1.7.1
+Pillow>=4.2.1
+matplotlib
+numpy>=1.11.0
+jupyter
+pytest>=3.2.2
+docopt
+pyyaml
+protobuf==3.5.2
+grpcio==1.11.0
+torch==0.4.0
+pandas
+scipy
+ipykernel

+Alternatively, you can follow the following instructions from the Dependencies section of the Deep Reinforcement Learning nanodegree repo (https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md) to complete the set up the python environment as well as all necessary libraris.

 ### Files in Repo

 - Navigation.ipynb: the notebook that walks you through the process of starting the environment, training the agent.